DaneHately/gcp-backup-lab/README.md

 - Gained hands-on experience with serverless automation, a valuable skill for cloud infrastructure projects.

 ## About IronKube Solutions
 **IronKube Solutions** provides expert cloud infrastructure services, focusing on Terraform, Kubernetes, and GCP.
-With certifications like Google ACE (in progress), AWS Solutions Architect Associate, and Certified Kubernetes Administrator (planned), we deliver reliable, scalable solutions for modern DevOps needs.
-Contact us at [ironkubesolutions.com](https://ironkubesolutions.com) (coming soon).
+With certifications like Google ACE, AWS Solutions Architect Associate, and Certified Kubernetes Administrator (planned), we deliver reliable, scalable solutions for modern DevOps needs.
+Contact us at contact@embercloud.cc

 ## Next Steps
 - Explore the code in this [GitHub repo](https://github.com/DaneHately/gcp-ace-backup-lab).